 With her rosy cheeks and little criss cross nose, this little bunny has the sweetest face and floppy ears.
 The granny square blanket adds a vintage vibe coupled with it’s neutral tones.

-I have opted to use Drops Safran 100% cotton as it is not only affordable, but it has a great colour pallete too.
-It was also really important to me that I chose a cotton that was Oeko Tex standard 100 approved; which means the cotton has been certified to be free of harmful chemicals and is safe for human use, as well as being verified as both safe and non-irritating to human skin.
+I have opted to use Drops Safran 100% cotton as it is not only affordable, but it has a great colour palette too.
+It was also really important to me that I chose a cotton that was Oeko Tex standard 100 approved.
+This means the cotton has been certified to be free of harmful chemicals.
+It is safe for human use.
+Moreover, it has been verified as both safe and non-irritating to human skin.
 As this bunny lovey was inspired by a very precious little human, I wanted to be sure there were no hidden nasties.

 Pattern Protocols